MoonPoet/xaprb-src/content/blog/2008/improved-cacti-monitoring-templates-for-mysql.md

 **Please enter issue reports for bugs, feature requests, etc at the [Google project homepage](http://code.google.com/p/mysql-cacti-templates/issues/list), *not* in the comments of this blog post**.
 I do not look through comments on my blog when I'm trying to remember what I should be working on for a software project.

-<small>PS: You may also be interested in <a href="http://blog.kovyrin.net/2007/10/06/useful-cacti-templates-to-monitor-your-servers/">Alexey Kovyrin's list of templates for monitoring servers</a>.</small>
+<small>PS: You may also be interested in [Alexey Kovyrin's list of templates for monitoring servers](http://blog.kovyrin.net/2007/10/06/useful-cacti-templates-to-monitor-your-servers/).</small>